nus-cs2103-AY2223S2/ip/docs/README.md

 # Squirtle(daDuke)'s User Guide
-Ever felt like there's way too many things your have to keep track of?
+Ever felt like there are way too many things you have to keep track of?
-To the point it's too much for your brain capacity that you end up forgetting to do something way too often!
+To the point, it's too much for the brain capacity that you end up forgetting to do something way too often!
 No worries as Squirtle is here to help you!

 ![This is an image](/squirtle.png)